nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Currently:** To prevent accidental deletions and clearing of data in KnottyPlanners, a user confirmation is currently required to ensure that the action is intentional.

-**Plan:** To include a force deletion or clearing command that enables the user to remove the data without KnottyPlanners requiring a confirmation from them.
+**Plan:** To include a force deletion or clearing command that enables the user to remove the data without KnottyPlanners requiring a confirmation from them, to increase efficiency.

 **3. Improved Filtering**

 **Currently:** The filter command in KnottyPlanners supports filtering by the name or job fields only.

 **Plan:** To allow users to filter with other fields such as phone number, address and email.
-To allow users to filter with other fields such as phone number, address and email.

 **4. Allow Copying of Information**